Education, English

 Perspective.
 Global Disclosure of Economics and Business, 4 (2), 2-25.

-The article analyzes the impact of social media usage in Bangladesh and its effect the general behavior of employees.
-It provides an overview of what should be done to limit the misusage of social media at a workplace.
-The author of the article, Siddique is an assistant professor at the Islamic University in the department of journalism and communication and therefore, he understands the impact of social media on employees.
+The article analyzes the impact of social media usage in Bangladesh and its effect on the general behavior of employees.
+It provides an overview of what should be done to limit the misuse of social media in the workplace.
+The author of the article, Siddique, is an assistant professor at the Islamic University in the Department of Journalism and Communication, and therefore, he understands the impact of social media on employees.
 The article is relevant to the thesis because it provides detailed information about the impact of social media and what should be done to turn it into productivity.

 Sidek, S. (2017).
 Social Media Impact on Employees Productivity at Workplace.
 Asia Journal of